Kappa Delta Rho Fraternity House (Champaign, Illinois)

-The Kappa Delta Rho Fraternity House is a historic fraternity house located at the University of Illinois at Urbana-Champaign in Champaign, Illinois.
+The Kappa Delta Rho Fraternity House was a historic fraternity house located at the University of Illinois at Urbana-Champaign in Champaign, Illinois.
 The house was built in 1928 for the university's Eta chapter of the Kappa Delta Rho fraternity, which chartered in 1921.

-The building has a French Eclectic design, a style popularized in America after World War I by returning soldiers and several photographic studies of French homes.
+The building had a French Eclectic design, a style popularized in America after World War I by returning soldiers and several photographic studies of French homes.
 Its key French Eclectic features include a stucco exterior, a limestone entrance surround shaped like a basket handle, a stair tower, casement windows, and a hip roof with flared eaves.

 The house was added to the National Register of Historic Places on May 21, 1990.